Murphy6595/BUS446_StatSquad/README.md

-# BUS446_StatSquad
-Drive for Show, Putt for Dough
-# PGA Tour Performance Analysis
+# Drive for Show, Putt for Dough: PGA Tour Performance Analysis

-This project analyzes the relationship between driving and putting performance and their impact on success metrics on the PGA Tour.
-The goal is to determine which aspects of a player's game best predict overall success, including scoring, earnings, and points.
+This project explores how driving and putting statistics influence player success on the PGA Tour.
+We analyze key performance metrics to determine which factors are the best predictors of scoring, earnings, and overall ranking.

 ---

 ## Data & Method

-### Dataset(s)
+### Datasets
-- The dataset includes PGA Tour player statistics such as:
+- **PGA2022 (1).csv** — Main dataset with player stats for the 2022 PGA Tour season.
-  - Driving Distance
-  - Fairway Hit Percentage
-  - One-Putt Percentage
-  - Average Score
-  - Money Earned
-  - FedExCup Points
+- **Drive for Show and Putt for Dough.xlsx** — Supplementary workbook used for calculations, charts, and intermediate analysis.

 ### Source
-- [Insert dataset source here or describe how to access/download the data, e.g. Kaggle, PGA Tour official stats, CSV files included in the repo]
+- Data sourced from official PGA Tour statistics.

 ### Methodology
-- Data cleaning and preprocessing using Python (Pandas, NumPy)
-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA) using Excel and Python
-- Simple Linear Regression and Multiple Linear Regression
-- Correlation analysis and interpretation of R² values
+- Correlation analysis and linear/multiple regression
+- Evaluation of R² values to assess strength of prediction

 ---

 ## Visualizations & Final Findings

-- Scatter plots showing relationships between:
+- Scatterplots and regression lines explore:
-  - Driving Distance vs. Fairway Hit %
+  - Driving Distance vs Fairway %
-  - Driving Distance vs. Average Score
-  - Proximity to Hole vs. One-Putt %
+  - Proximity to Hole vs One-Putt %
-- Bar charts and regression plots showing key predictors of success
-- Final findings indicate that:
-  - [Insert summary of main findings here: e.g., "Putting stats have the highest correlation with average score."]
-  - [Insert R² values or other performance metrics]
+  - Putting and Driving vs Avg Score, Money, and Points

-All visualizations are included in the `/visualizations` folder and embedded in the final report.
+- Visualizations created in Excel and included in the PowerPoint

+See:
+- PowerPoint presentation for annotated visual findings
+- `Drive for Show and Putt for Dough.xlsx` for source charts

+Key Findings:
+- Putting metrics had a stronger correlation with scoring than driving metrics.
+- Combining both in a multiple regression model slightly improves predictability.
+- R² values suggest that no single stat fully explains success—performance is multifaceted.

+---

 ## Business Case Report

-You can find the full project report in the `Drive For Show Putt For Dough.pdf` or `Business_Report.md` file in this repository.

-### Report Includes:
+**Drive For Show Putt For Dough.pdf**

+This PDF outlines:
-- Project objectives and business case
+- Project objectives
-- Data sources and methodology
-- Key statistical findings
+- Business implications
-- Visual insights
+- Methodology
-- Final recommendations for players and coaches
+- Final insights and recommendations for players and coaches

+---

+## Conclusion

+Success on the PGA Tour is not driven by one skill alone.
+While long drives help, accurate putting tends to have a greater impact on scoring.
+This project demonstrates how statistical analysis can guide player development and performance strategy.

+---

+## Tools Used

+- Excel for data analysis and charting
+- GitHub for version control and publishing
+- PowerPoint for visual presentation